 - Carers' Support Groups - Huntington's WA's support groups provide opportunities for participants to develop relationships with others affeted by the disease; share information and experiences; and be given the opportunity to participate in social and leisure activities.There are a number of support groups available for Carers with meetings held monthly in the central metropolitan area, monthly in the North Metropolitan area and bi-annually in Rockingham.
 As the venue for the meetings varies from time to time please contact the office on (08) 6457 7599 for confirmation of the venue and the next meeting date.
 ALL ARE WELCOME!

 Other Support Groups - Support staff are also responsible for facilitating a number of community support groups; these include

 - South West Support Group - this group meets in Bunbury on a quarterly basis.
 It is a mixed group that includes carers, members who have HD and gene positive members.
 It is organised and facilitated by the support staff.

 - Youth Group - this group is for young people aged 8-18.
-The group meets once during each school holiday break, and a camp is organised once a year.
+The group meets once during each school holiday break.
 This group is aimed at supporting young people living with a family member with HD or being at risk of HD.